maltesie/phagetransformer/README.md

     └── bacterial_species.tsv
 ```

-The `calibration.json` file stores all parameters needed for reproducible inference: the temperature scaling factor, FDR-calibrated thresholds, the evaluation tiling stride, blocked classes, the host list with full lineage strings, and the model architecture config.
+The `calibration.json` file stores all parameters needed for reproducible inference: the temperature scaling factor, FDR-calibrated thresholds, the tiling stride, the host list with full lineage strings, the model architecture config, and the reliability/OOD calibration (Mahalanobis model lives in `ood_mahalanobis.npz`.

 ## Citation